stepangordeev/stepangordeev.github.io/_pages/about.md

 ---

 I am a Postdoctoral Research Associate at the University of Connecticut.

-I am interested in macroeconomics, economic development, and growth.

 I completed my Ph.D. in Economics at the University of Rochester in 2022.

+My research is at the intersection of macroeconomics and development.

+I strive to understand the role that the heterogeneous behavior of individual firms and households responding to their unique constraints plays in determining the aggregate development path of the economy.